 To avoid stuck Executions follow these best practices.

-Set the Status Callback and Fallback URLs
+Set the Status Callback URL

 The most common cause of a stuck Execution is when Studio does not receive a final webhook from Programmable Voice that a call has ended.
-To address this, always set the Studio Flow Webhook URL for A Call Comes In, Call Status Changes, and the Primary Handler Fails fields on your Twilio phone number configuration.

 Follow this guide to configure your Twilio phone number for Incoming Calls.

 Note: If your use case requires setting the Status Callback URL to your own application, your application must respond to that callback with a 302 status code and redirect back to your Studio Flow URL so that the Execution can be correctly cleaned up after the call ends.

 Concurrent Calls is a Studio Flow setting that allows the same Caller ID to have more than one active inbound call in the same Flow at the same time, such as multiple calls from a call center or hotel.
 This setting is on by default for all new Flows.

 However, for older Flows (or copies of older Flows) created before October 1, 2018, Concurrent Calls is not enabled by default.
 If an Execution becomes stuck, and Concurrent Calls is not enabled for that Flow, future calls from that same number will be blocked and callers will hear an out-of-service message.
 (This setting does not apply to Incoming Message or REST API-triggered Executions.)